Computer outage disrupts customs at US airports

 - "Nationwide system shutdown" due to customs computer glitch

+(CNN)A computer outage Monday night left thousands of international travelers stuck in US airports for hours on one of the busiest travel days of the year.

+All affected airports were back online after US Customs and Border Protection experienced a temporary outage with its processing systems at various airports, spokesman Daniel Hetlage said.

-(CNN)A US Customs computer outage was affecting operations at airports nationwide Monday night, officials said, creating long lines of thousands of disgruntled passengers.
+The outage lasted from 5 p.m.
+ET to 9 p.m., creating long lines of disgruntled holiday travelers.
 Airport officials and travelers across the country reported delays ranging from 30 minutes to two hours.

+"During the technology disruption, CBP had access to national security-related databases and all travelers were screened according to security standards," Hetlage said.
+"At this time, there is no indication the service disruption was malicious in nature."

-Customs and Border Protection officers processed international travelers through "alternative procedures" while the agency scrambled to repair what it called "a temporary outage with its processing systems."
+CBP officers processed international travelers through "alternative procedures" while the agency scrambled to get systems back online.

-"Travelers at some ports of entry are experiencing longer than usual wait times and CBP officers are working to process travelers as quickly as possible while maintaining the highest levels of security," CBP spokesman Daniel Hetlage said in a statement.

 The outage affected passengers on more than 30 flights into Miami International Airport beginning at 6 p.m., spokeswoman Suzy Trutie said.
-The Port Authority of NY/NJ reported minor delays at Newark Liberty International Airport and 90 minute delays at John F. Kennedy International Airport.
+Even after service resumed, the airport said it would take extra time for CBP officers to process.

-The outage lasted about 90 minutes at Hartsfield-Jackson Atlanta International Airport before computers were up and running again, US Customs Border Protection spokesman Rob Brisley said.
+The outage lasted about 90 minutes at Hartsfield-Jackson Atlanta International Airport before computers were up and running again, US Customs and Border Protection spokesman Rob Brisley said.

-As of 9 p.m.
-Monday, images and video continued to flood social media showing long lines winding through halls and corridors at various airports.

-Jennifer Powers-Johnson was returning from a London family vacation when she arrived at Salt Lake City International Airport on Monday.
-As she waited in line at customs she learned from a cousin via text message what was causing the holdup, she told CNN.
+Jennifer Powers-Johnson was returning from a London family vacation when she arrived at Salt Lake City International Airport.

 "Delta had us all line up after we landed and it took a while before customs was even able to find us a place where we could wait because the airport is so small," Powers-Johnson said.
 "I would not have had any idea of what was going on if my cousin did not text me."